olefjaerestad/vscode-speech-to-text/README.md

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

 - Internet connection.
 The Web Speech API requires this.
-[See the note under Speech recognition](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API)
+[See the note under Speech recognition](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API).
+The speed of the extension depends on the speed of your connection.

 ## Extension Settings